robert-at-pretension-io/yet_another_llm_project_but_better/docs/extended_example.md

 # XML Format Examples

 This document provides examples of Meta Programming Language documents in XML format.
+The examples demonstrate the features of the language and how they interact with the modular executor architecture.

 ## Basic Example